 The GCHL Risks, Rights and Health Supplement recommends that governments must adopt and enforce laws that remove legal barriers to accessing the full range of sexual and reproductive health services and that protect and promote sexual and reproductive health and rights.

-The Guttmacher-Lancet Commission report Accelerate progress—sexual and reproductive health and rights for all warns that a continuation of the status quo would mean that human rights violations, such as child marriage, female genital mutilation, intimate partner violence and sexual coercion and violence, will persist, along with major inequalities in health and access to healthcare.
-The report identifies high priority legal and policy reforms to support sexual and reproductive health and rights as outlawing child marriage, promoting gender equality and women’s autonomy, liberalising abortion laws and prohibiting discrimination against people with diverse sexual orientations and gender identities and expression.
+The Guttmacher-Lancet Commission report Accelerate progress—sexual and reproductive health and rights for all warns that a continuation of the status quo would mean that human rights violations, such as child marriage, female genital mutilation, intimate partner violence and sexual coercion and violence, will persist, along with major inequalities in health and access to health care.
+The report identifies high priority law, rights and policy reforms to support sexual and reproductive health and rights as outlawing child marriage, promoting gender equality and women’s autonomy, liberalizing abortion laws and prohibiting discrimination against people with diverse sexual orientations and gender identities and expression.

-Law reform to broaden the grounds under which abortion is permitted is crucial to improving the sexual and reproductive health and rights of adolescent girls and young women.
-Abortion law reform paves the way to training providers in safe abortion care, ensuring access to safe methods and destigmatising the practice.
+Law reform to broaden the grounds on which abortion is permitted is crucial to improving the sexual and reproductive health and rights of adolescent girls and young women.
+Abortion law reform paves the way to training providers in safe abortion care, ensuring access to safe methods and destigmatizing the practice.